-Woolf’s novels tested the boundaries of traditional narrative.
-Rather than following Victorian and Edwardian conventions for plotting and character development, she focussed on the inner worlds of her characters.
-She traced our participation in the natural and urban worlds we inhabit, and how we become part of the experiences, places, and people we encounter.
+Virginia’s novels tested the boundaries of traditional narrative.
+Rather than following Victorian and Edwardian conventions for plotting and character development, she focused on the inner worlds of her characters.
+She traced our participation in the natural and urban worlds we inhabit, and how we become part of the experiences, places and people we encounter.

-Although for most of her life Woolf suffered from bouts of mental illness, a condition which would lead her to commit suicide in 1941, her novels remained exuberant in their embrace of human experience.
+Although for most of her life Virginia suffered from bouts of mental illness - a condition that would lead her to commit suicide in 1941 - her novels remained exuberant in their embrace of human experience.
 This is perhaps most aptly summed up in Mrs Dalloway’s exclamation, ‘What a lark!
 What a plunge!’

 Sussex and Monk’s House

-Though Woolf is often seen as a London writer, which she certainly was, both she and Leonard Woolf had an abiding love for the South Downs.
-They purchased Monk’s House near Rodmell in 1919, and from then on, used it as their writer’s retreat.
+Though Virginia Woolf is often seen as a London writer (which she certainly was), both she and Leonard Woolf had an abiding love for the South Downs.
+They purchased Monk’s House near Rodmell in 1919, and from then on used it as their writer’s retreat.

-Monk's House was not the only Bloomsbury outpost in the South Downs.
-In 1916 Woolf's sister, the artist Vanessa Bell, moved to Charleston Farmhouse with the painter Duncan Grant.
-Bell and Grant lived and worked at Charleston on and off for the rest of their lives, regularly hosting Bloomsbury friends and acquaintances including Virginia and Leonard.
+Monk's House wasn't the only Bloomsbury outpost in the South Downs.
+In 1916, Virginia's sister, the artist Vanessa Bell, moved to Charleston Farmhouse with the painter Duncan Grant.
+Bell and Grant lived and worked at Charleston on and off for the rest of their lives, regularly hosting Bloomsbury friends and acquaintances, including Virginia and Leonard.

 Imagining the landscape